Maloulou99/Chatbot/README.md

 ```

 ## Usage
-To use the "Recipe Finder" Chatbot correct, follow these steps:
+To use the "DishDive" Chatbot correct, follow these steps:
 1. Run the chatbot.py script:
 ```bash
 python chatbot.py